 - Results of the 2018-19 campaign can be viewed here.

 - Results of the 2017-18 campaign can be viewed here.

 Peer Mediation: Student-led and focused programs that empower students to create environments that are safe and peaceful.
 An example: Kapa‘a High — WEBSITE | INSTAGRAM

 Hawaii Administrative Rules,

-Chapter 19, governs issues related to student misconduct.
-It's important that students and parents review this information to be aware of the consequences of a Chapter 19 violation.
+which includes bullying, harassment and cyberbullying.
+It's important that students and parents review this information to be aware of what constitutes a Chapter 19 violation, and what the consequences are.
 We offer the document in these languages: